tonaljs/tonal/docs/DOCUMENTATION.md

-Get the chord name(s) of a given pitches
+Get the chord name(s) of a collection of pitches

 __Arguments:__